swistak-codes/binary-search/README.md

 ### binary-search-stats

 App for generating CSVs with statistics about binary search.
 Runs in two modes — collecting how many comparisons is needed to find each number in a sequence or collecting average number of comparisons for different sizes of sets.
+Can be checked here: https://repl.it/@tswistak/binary-search-stats#index.js (index.js slightly modified to allow running from repl.it environment)

 Running instructions: